angelostefanini0/TLEIO/README.md

 --anchor_t_ms 50

 ```
+When running on the server, add argument `--materialize-events-file`, so that the event file is not symlinked from the raw folder and `--remove-raw-after-materialize`, so as not to use space on the disk in the cluster.

 ## 5. Visualization of event data:
 Run the `scripts/viz/play_events_on_rgb.py` script to playback the input video with events overlayed onto RGB frames. `root` expects the absolute path to the dataset root, `sequence` expects the name of the sequence to inspect, and `height` / `width` are the image dimensions to display.
 To have the playback uncapped, set `fps` to `0`.